14-Day Food Itinerary for New Zealand

 - Visit the Arataki Honey Visitor Centre

-For more information on each experience and more, check out the 10 Things to Do in Napier for Foodies.
+For more information on each experience and more, check out the 10 Foodie Experiences in Napier.

 Day 7 – Napier to Wellington

 It might be a long drive today but there are plenty of reasons to break up the journey and liven up those tastebuds.
-You’ll first travel through the rural heart of Hawke’s Bay where you could stop by Oruawharo Homestead for high tea.
+You’ll first travel through the rural heart of Hawke’s Bay where you could stop by Oruawharo Homestead for one of its high tea days.

 Finally, you’ll reach the capital.
 Wellington has an eclectic mix of eateries to suit a range of tastes.
-If you want something classically Kiwi, pick up a New Zealand-style savoury pie from the likes of Caffee L’affare, Clareville Bakery and Midnight Espresso.
-Iconic fish & chips can be found at the Wellington Seamarket on Cuba Street and The Mt.
-Vic Chippery on Majoribanks Street, while a more fancy twist of the sea fare can be found at Ortega Fish Shack and Shed 5.
-Learn more about these eateries and more in The Foodie Guide to Wellington.
+If you want something classically Kiwi, pick up a New Zealand-style savoury pie from the likes of Caffe L’affare and Midnight Espresso.
+Iconic fish & chips can be found at the Wellington Seamarket on Cuba Street and The Chippery on Majoribanks Street, while a more fancy twist of the sea fare can be found at Ortega Fish Shack and Shed 5.
+Learn more about these eateries and more in The Food Guide to Wellington.

 If you have time today or tomorrow, here are some more foodie activities you could be treating your palette to.